Connor Riley-Lowe

-Connor Riley-Lowe (born 10 January 1996) is an English former professional footballer who plays for Truro City as a left back or left wing back.
+Connor Riley-Lowe (born 10 January 1996) is an English professional footballer who plays for Truro City as a left back or left wing back.

 Club career

 Exeter City

 Riley-Lowe joined Exeter City's youth setup in 2007, aged 11.
-He then progressed through the Academy team, being captain in numerous occasions.
+He then progressed through the academy team, being captain in numerous occasions.

 Riley-Lowe signed a professional deal with the Grecians on 14 April 2014.
 He made his first-team debut on 12 August, replacing Craig Woodman in a 0–2 Football League Cup home loss against Bournemouth.

 He left the club after the end of the 2016–17 season due to a need to play first-team football.
 Craig Woodman and Luke Croll were favoured over Riley-Lowe for the left-back position that season by manager Paul Tisdale.

 Truro City

 On 21 July 2015, Riley-Lowe joined National League South side Truro City on a six-month loan deal.
 On 8 August he made his debut for Truro in a 1–1 draw against Margate.
 He scored his first goal in a 2–0 win over St Albans City on 12 September.

 Following his release by Exeter City, Riley-Lowe joined Truro City on a permanent basis on 4 August 2017.